solarworkshop/Small-Solar-Power-Systems-Zine/zine.md

 ![](https://raw.githubusercontent.com/solarworkshop/solarworkshop.github.io/main/images/basic-setup.png)

-version 0.1.1

-This is a work in progress.
-Please email [solarworkshop@proton.me](mailto:solarworkshop@proton.me) with any feedback or if you want to help.
+<small>version 0.1.1 - This is a work in progress.
+Please email [solarworkshop@proton.me](mailto:solarworkshop@proton.me) with any feedback or if you want to help.</small>

-For digital version and more resources visit [solarworkshop.github.io](https://solarworkshop.github.io/)
+_For digital version and more resources visit [solarworkshop.github.io](https://solarworkshop.github.io/)_

 <details markdown="block">
   <summary>